 Staying in on New Year’s Eve?
 That means a very special dinner is in order.
-These Pan Roasted Veal Chops with Red Grapes are an easy and elegant way to celebrate.
+These Pan Seared then Roasted Veal Chops with Red Grapes are an easy and elegant way to celebrate.

 Celebrating New Year’s Eve is a blast, and there really isn’t any better way to observe the occasion than with some extraordinary cuisine and festive beverages.

 This week’s #SundaySupper theme is all about New Year’s Eve and the food that goes along with it.